AgneevMukherjee/agneev-blog/_posts/2022-02-28-Water-modelling-part-1.markdown

 Based on the above, I decided to develop four interpretable machine learning models to forecast water levels for the nine different water bodies in the competition dataset.
 The guiding principles behind the model creation were simplicity, generalisability and robustness, while also attempting to predict as accurately as possible within these constraints.
 {: style="text-align: justify"}

 The first thing to do when tackling any machine learning problem is to define the type of the problem.
-This problem was clearly an example of time series modelling - we were provided with features as a function of time, and asked to predict water volumes over a time interval.
+This problem was clearly an example of time series modelling - we were provided with features as a function of time, and asked to predict water volumes over a time interval (often multiple volumes, as we shall see next time).
 This brings us to the next question - what is the best approach to solve this problem?
 {: style="text-align: justify"}

 ### Classical methods  <a id="classical"></a>